richie0866/Rostruct/docs/getting-started/creating-your-project.md

 ## Sync to Roblox as you write

-Rostruct is designed to complement a workflow using [Rojo](https://rojo.space/docs/), a project management tool.
-Rojo syncs your files to Roblox Studio in real-time, allowing you to preview and to test your code.
+I designed Rostruct to complement a workflow using [Rojo](https://rojo.space/docs/), a project management tool.
+Rojo syncs your files to Roblox Studio in real-time, allowing you to preview and test your code.

 You can install [the Rojo VS Code extension](https://marketplace.visualstudio.com/items?itemName=evaera.vscode-rojo), which will install both the Rojo Roblox Studio plugin and the command line interface.